Baseline Data and Measurement Instruments Reported in Observational Studies in Inflammatory Bowel Disease: Results from a Systematic Review.

 Abstract

-Heterogeneity in demographic and outcomes data with corresponding measurement instruments (MI) creates barriers for data pooling and analysis.
-Several core outcome sets developed in inflammatory bowel disease (IBD) homogenise outcomes data.
-A parallel Minimum Data Set (MDS) for baseline characteristics is lacking.
+Heterogeneity in demographic and outcomes data with corresponding measurement instruments [MIs] creates barriers to data pooling and analysis.
+Several core outcome sets have been developed in inflammatory bowel disease [IBD] to homogenize outcomes data.
+A parallel Minimum Data Set [MDS] for baseline characteristics is lacking.
 We conducted a systematic review to develop the first MDS.

-A systematic review of observational studies from 3 databases (2000 to 2021).
-Titles and abstracts were screened; full-text articles reviewed, and data extracted by two reviewers.
-Baseline data were grouped into 10 domains: demographics, clinical features, disease behaviour/complications, biomarkers, endoscopy, histology, radiology, healthcare utilisation and patient-reported data.
-Frequency of baseline data and MI within respective domains are reported.
+A systematic review was made of observational studies from three databases [2000-2021].
+Titles and abstracts were screened, full-text articles were reviewed, and data were extracted by two reviewers.
+Baseline data were grouped into ten domains: demographics, clinical features, disease behaviour/complications, biomarkers, endoscopy, histology, radiology, healthcare utilization and patient-reported data.
+Frequency of baseline data and MIs within respective domains are reported.

 Substantial variability exists in baseline population data reporting.
-These findings will inform a future consensus for MDS in IBD to enhance data harmonisation and credibility of real-world evidence.
+These findings will inform a future consensus for MDS in IBD to enhance data harmonization and credibility of real-world evidence.

 Keywords